mutchiko/msi-ec/docs/device_support_guide.md

 To get your MSI laptop supported, there are two main methods, one that requires windows to be installed, and the other works directly on linux.

-If you have any bios/firmware updates on the official MSI website and you haven't updated yet then **DO NOT UPDATE!** follow the guide first:
+If you have any bios/firmware updates on the official MSI website, and you haven't updated yet then **DO NOT UPDATE!** follow the guide first:

 ## Windows method(recommended):

-1. Install windows 10/11 normally, booting directly from a live usb or any other trick wont work, however windows activation is not needed.
+1. Install Windows 10/11 normally, booting directly from a live usb or any other trick won't work, however windows activation is not needed.

-2. After a successfull installation, make sure to download/install all windows updates from the settings
+2. After a successful installation, make sure to download/install all Windows updates from the settings
 (windows can't update bios/firmware automatically on MSI laptops but that doesn't mean you have to update them yourself, instead continue following the guide).